Functions in JavaScript

 Scope and Closure

-Scope refers to the accessibility of variables within a JavaScript program.
-There are two main types of scope: global and local.
-Global variables are accessible from anywhere in the program, while local variables are only accessible within the function where they are declared.
+Scope determines the accessibility of variables within different parts of a JavaScript program.
+Generally, there are two types of scope: global and local.
+Global variables can be accessed from anywhere in the code, while local variables remain accessible only within the function where they are declared.

-Closure is a concept in JavaScript where a function has access to variables from its outer (enclosing) function, even after the outer function has returned.
-This is possible because the inner function forms a closure over the variables in the outer function’s scope.
+Moreover, JavaScript supports a concept called closure.
+A closure allows a function to access variables from its outer (enclosing) function even after the outer function has completed.
+This happens because the inner function maintains a reference to its outer function’s scope.
+For instance:

 Higher-Order Functions and Callbacks